Strathcom/hulk/README.rst

 Introduction
 ============
 :code:`hulk` is a big dumb proxy server for testing service-heavy applications.
-Designed for use with :code:`requests` (and possibly `urllib`). `hulk` caches request data behind the scenes for later use in application testing.
+Designed for use with :code:`requests>=2.0.0`. `hulk` caches request data behind the scenes for later use in application testing.

 **NOTE**: :code:`hulk` is only currently compatible with :code:`requests>=2.0.0`.